4GeeksAcademy/css-tutorial-exercises-course/exercises/04-list-styling/README.md

 ## 📝 Instructions:

+Use the CSS rule `list-style-type` and CSS to:

-1. Make the Coca Cola drinks numbers into lowercase letters.
+1. Turn the Coca Cola drinks numbers into lowercase letters  (Use `lower-alpha`)
-2. Make the Pepsi drinks numbers into square bullets.
+2. Turn the Pepsi drinks numbers into square bullets.
 3. Make the Healthy drinks bullets into Armenian numbers.
 4. Completely remove the bullets from the web-developer drinks.